Chapter 27 Spark

 private int maxNegative = 0;

-MessageCollector collector,
+MessageCollector collector)

-TaskCoordinator coordinator)
+TaskCoordinator coordinator{

 if ("positive-words".equals(envelope.getSystemStreamPartition().getStream())) {

-positiveWords.add(((String) envelope.getMessage()));
+.add(((String) envelope.getMessage()));

-} else if ("negative-words".equals(
+positiveWords} else if ("negative-words".equals(

-envelope.getSystemStreamPartition().getStream())) {
+.getSystemStreamPartition().getStream())) {

-negativeWords.add(((String) envelope.getMessage()));
+envelope.add(((String) envelope.getMessage()));

-} else if ("english-tweets".equals(
+negativeWords} else if ("english-tweets".equals(

-envelope.getSystemStreamPartition().getStream())) {
+.getSystemStreamPartition().getStream())) {

-int positive = 0;
+tweetsint positive = 0;

 int negative = 0;